deephyper/deephyper/docs/install/local.rst

 Now when you open a Jupyter notebook the ``Python (deephyper)`` kernel will be available.

+.. _local-docker-installation:

 Docker Image (CPU)
 ==================

-A `Docker <https://www.docker.com>`_ image is provided with DeepHyper.
-Assuming Docker is installed on the system you are using you can access the image with the following commands:
+A `Docker <https://www.docker.com>`_ image with DeepHyper is provided.
+Assuming `Docker <https://www.docker.com>`_ is installed on the system you are using you can access the image with the following commands:

 .. code-block:: console